alexhaydock/blog.infected.systems/content/posts/2024-12-07-building-an-ipv6-focused-openbsd-home-router/index.md

 !/sbin/route add -inet6 default -ifp pppoe0 fe80::%pppoe0
 ```

-In my case, I have a static `/48` from my ISP, so I've statically assigned the `::1` address from the first `/64` in my `/48` to the router in this file here on the `inet` line.
+In my case, I have a static `/48` from my ISP, so I've statically assigned the `::1` address from the first `/64` in my `/48` to the router in this file here on the `inet6` line.
 This will become the reachable IPv6 address of this router itself from the WAN.
-If your ISP uses prefix delegation to rotate prefixes, you might need to change some of these lines.
+If you want to use SLAAC to assign your WAN IPv6 address instead of doing it statically, you may wish to replace this line with `inet6 autoconf`.
+If your ISP uses DHCPv6-PD prefix delegation to allocate you a dynamic prefix, you may need a more complex configuration here.
+Unfortunately I don't have access to an ISP that uses this method, so I haven't been able to test a compatible config.

 In the above example, the first line of our config specifies `vio0` as the upstream physical interface that will be used for dialing the internet connection.
 To go with this, we need some config to bring up that interface.
 I use the following simple config to set the MTU and bring the interface up: